jax-ml/jax/docs/investigating_a_regression.md

 This can be done by using [JAX-Toolbox nightly containers](https://github.com/NVIDIA/JAX-Toolbox).

-- Some days, bugs prevent the container to be build or could have temporary regression.
+- Some days, bugs prevent the container from being built, or there are temporary regressions.
 Just discard those days.
 - So you should end up with a specific day or a few days where the regression happens.
-- To automatize this, you need 2 python scripts:
+- To automate this, you need 2 python scripts:
     - test_runner.sh: will start the containers and the test.
-    - test.sh: will install missing dependency and run the test
+    - test.sh: will install missing dependencies and run the test

-Here are real examples scripts used for the issue: https://github.com/google/jax/issues/17686
+Here are real example scripts used for the issue: https://github.com/google/jax/issues/17686
 - test_runner.sh:
 ```
   for m in 7 8 9; do